 Now here are some of those snowflake links I promised you….

 Let’s Go Fly a Kite: Snowflake Matching Game

 The Seeds Network: Popcorn Snowflakes

 Frugal Family Fun Blog: Easy Snowflake Suncatchers

 A Little Learning for Two: Paper Snowflakes

 Frugal Family Fun: Tape Snowflakes

-I am linking this post up with No Time For Flashcards!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am linking this post up with No Time For Flashcards!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest